Trails for everyone, forever

 Hiking East Creek

-This trail sees infrequent maintenance from the Forest Service but it's a nice hike for those looking for something quieter and more rugged.
+This trail saw infrequent maintenance from the Forest Service, but with the construction of a new bridge in the summer of 2025, the Forest Service has begun maintenance of the trail once again.
 At its full length, trail #756 once connected to the Pacific Crest Trail.
-Today it offers a variety of outings depending on the skills and desires of the hiker.
+Today, it offers a variety of outings depending on the skills and desires of the hiker.

 At its simplest, the East Creek trail is a quick little leg stretcher for those driving along Highway 20 through the North Cascades.
 From the parking lot, a well-groomed route drops quickly through mature, cool forest to the rushing Granite Creek (East Creek will come later).
 The location of the former river crossing is obvious but it is impossible to cross here.
 There is ample space to have kids run around, eat lunch, or just listen to the crashing water.